Yash-Keswani/Badafone/documentation/Submission_2.md

 GROUP BY payment_method
 ```

 3) Seth from the R&D department has a hypothesis.
 Messages at 5\~7 PM have a higher chance of being read by the receiver than messages sent between 5\~7 AM.
-Sonia, on the other hand, argues that the discrepancy is only because less messages are sent in the morning, because most people are asleep.
-The manager asks you to make a table so that they can pass a verdict on Seth's argument.
+Sonia argues that the discrepancy is because less messages are sent in the morning.
+Make a table to evaluate these claims.

 ```SQL
 SELECT HOUR(send_time) AS hour, `read`, COUNT(*) AS quantity